lvlup-sw/Clutch.API/README.md

 ### Future Vision:

-Clutch.API will evolve into a suite of microservices facilitating the seamless deployment of Kubernetes-managed containers.
+Clutch.API will evolve into a suite of microservices facilitating the seamless deployment of Kubernetes-managed workloads.
 The primary use case is currently gaming servers, with potential expansion to general business applications.

 ## What is Clutch.API's Stack?